brandonhundt/brandonhundt/_posts/2014-01-25-the-hypocrisy-between-a-countrys-political-philosophy-and-how-its-sports-leagues-are-run.md

 AND here’s the kicker, the general American public not only accepts the draft, they look forward to it.
 This strikes me as odd.
 Because I can also safely assume that the American public wouldn’t accept the Engineering draft I described above.

 This, my friends, is what this post is about.
-The hypocrisy between a country&#8217;s political viewpoints and how its sports leagues are run.
+The hypocrisy between a country's political viewpoints and how its sports leagues are run.
 Because its not only an American thing.

 Let’s take a simple quiz.